 The first one is the Smaland Tremannings.
 It was in Livland and then with the Lewenhaupt army.
 After the disaster at Lesnaja the survivors were placed in the Livgardet.
 According to Hoglund the coat was blue but the “gray vadmal pajrock” with yellow linings and cuffs was in use for the privates.
 The second regiment is the Södermalands (och Östgota) Tremannings (blue lining).
 It was a short lived unit, broken in 1703 after the Colonel Putbus death, one battalion transferred to Livgardet, the other to the Upplands Tremannings.
 Reraised in 1712 with an history of reraising and breaking till 1721.
 Miniatures are the usual mix of Strelets and Mars.

 As it can be seen in previous post, the Danish cavalry for Helsinborg was painted with one base for each regiment.
 However, as I did for the Swedish and Russian cavalry all the regiments will be double-based.
 In this way two bases can be used as “regimental base” for V&B and a four-bases unit for Maurice will represents a two-regiment brigade.

 The first regiment I put in full strenght is the 1st Jyske (Jutland) Cavalry Regiment in its “vintage” XVIIth century cuirassiers attire.
-The ensignhas a converted hat from a tricorne into the old-fashioned one wich is depicted in the Snorranson article on the Danish Army, whereas the cuirassier in the same base had an head-swapping with another miniature.
+The ensign has a converted hat from a tricorne into the old-fashioned one wich is depicted in the Snorranson article on the Danish Army, whereas the cuirassier in the other base had an head-swapping with another miniature.